Holiday Sidewinder: Early years

-Her godfather is actor Noah Taylor, who had acted alongside Carmen in The Year My Voice Broke (1987), when both were 16.
-Katie Burnetts of The Guardian, asked Taylor in 2014 to describe his goddaughter, "She's incredibly professional and way more focused than I am.
-I don't worry about her.
-She's very much all about the music and not bothered about celebrity.
-She's exceptionally modest.
-Music is what makes her happy and she's born to do it, but I could also imagine her becoming a politician – she's a real diplomat."

 For secondary education, she attended Newtown High School of the Performing Arts and recalled working on music with a friend, "when we were 13 and both playing guitar, we started a band called Bridezilla."
-Head provided the band's name.
-She briefly considered an alternative vocation, "I thought about a career in politics or astronomy ('Studying the stars, of course!' my drama teacher scoffed at me), but I was already touring full-time at that point."
-She listed her inspirations, "Tina Turner, Grace Jones, Betty Davis, Prince, Madonna, Britney … my Mama."
+Her grandfather, musician Peter Head, provided the band's name.

 Bridezilla

 Sidewinder, on lead vocals and guitar, formed Bridezilla in Sydney in 2005 with Josh Bush on drums, Pia May Courtley on lead guitar, Millie Hall on saxophone and keyboards, and Daisy Tulley on violin.
 Bush was a childhood friend, while Courtley, Hall and Tulley all attended her high school.
 They gained local popularity and were signed to Ivy League Records in 2007, and with Inertia Recordings by 2009.
 The group played festivals and opened for the Dirty Three, John Cale (of the Velvet Underground), Wilco, Stephen Malkmus (Pavement), the Drones, Interpol, and Sia.
 Nick Cave selected them to play at the All Tomorrows Parties Festival which he curated in Australia.

 They released a five-track self-titled extended play (November 2007), a vinyl split single shared with the Tren Brothers (2019) and a sole full-length studio album, The First Dance (October 2009).
 The album was co-produced by Mark Kramer and Chris Townend.
 Their original material was co-written by all five members; Courtley explained to Louise McClean of The Blackmail, "Our song writing style has changed so much since the EP and that natural progression to a more sophisticated platforms equals more hard work.
 An album's such a vast playing field and there's much more room for vulnerabilities, strengths and weaknesses to show themselves.
 I think the personality of a band really comes to the fore."
 In 2010 the band went into hiatus for two years before resuming in mid-2012, they announced their imminent separation in December of that year and played their last show in the following month.